UMM-CSci-3601-S18/iteration-4-megabittron/README.md

 ## What is MyPanda

 [MyPanda](https://mypanda.website) is an web-app that promotes mental health.
 This is achieved through providing the capability to record emotions, set goals, and write journals.
-These allow for quick and convienient ways to reflect on past trends and promote personal growth.
+These allow for quick and convenient ways to reflect on past trends and promote personal growth.
 Furthermore, MyPanda provides resources for managing stress, anxiety, anger, and much more!

 ## Getting Started